 Mark Ballering has always been interested in nature and the environment.
-When he retired from being a coffee roaster, he purchased 270 acres of woodland and row crops north of Madison.
+When he retired from being a coffee roaster, he purchased 270 acres of woodland and row crops north of Madison, Wisconsin.
 He wanted to convert the row crop acreage into a family nature preserve, reversing a decades-long depletion of the soil that intensive row crop farming can cause.

 To turn the row crop acreage back into native prairie, Ballering chose a perennial shrub.
 It would provide permanent soil coverage, and still be usefulin food production.
 He says he became “jazzed up” about the flavor of the black currant, he loved the unique taste, and wanted to share it.